Nizam Lohar: Rebellion

 British imperial expansion in the 1860s caused hatred and opposition among many natives, including Nizam.
-During this period, momentum of freedom fighters and their plans of waging a unified struggle against the foreign and pro-foreign rule elements were gaining considerable grounds.
+During this period, momentum of freedom fighters and their plans of waging a unified struggle against the British rule were gaining considerable grounds.
 It is believed that once in 1868, Nizam got into an argument with a British official who insulted India and as a result, the quarrel heated up and Nizam ended up killing him after which he joined Jeet Singh and Malkeet Singh, both prominent proponents of the Babbar Akali movement.
-He supported the movement by producing and providing required weapons and also started attacking government personnel and pro-government rich people and distributing their money and valuables to the local poor people, just like the Robin Hood, who was a heroic outlaw in the English folklore.
-As a result, his strict surveillance was started by the British police on the denouncement of his activities of meeting and supporting rebels of 'Tehreek-e-Jang-e-Azadi' or the Independence Movement, which led him to stay outside of his home most of the times and sometimes evaded the authorities through the use of the Changa Manga (based on the names of the two dacoits, Changa and Manga, who escaped British prison and disappeared in the forest, looting travellers) jungle as a safe haven.
+He supported the movement by producing and providing required weapons and also started attacking government officials and distributing their money and valuables to the local poor people, just like the Robin Hood, who was a heroic outlaw in the English folklore.
+As a result, his strict surveillance was started by the British police on the denouncement of his activities of meeting and supporting rebels of 'Tehreek-e-Jang-e-Azadi' or the Independence movement, which led him to stay outside of his home most of the times and sometimes evaded the authorities through the use of the Changa-Manga forest (based on the names of the two dacoits, Changa and Manga, who escaped British prison and disappeared in the forest, looting travellers) jungle as a safe haven.

-One day in 1872, in his absence, several weapons were taken into possession from cellar in his home by the police.
+One day in 1872, in his absence, several weapons were taken into possession from the cellar in his home by the police.
 It is also suggested that the Police Captain Coll had raped his sister, which led her mother to death and Nizam to murder Captain Coll next night at the police station along with the murder of SP Ronald and other officers after few days.
 Soon he became a local hero and received support from the community.
 Later he freed Jabru (who belonged to Kasur) and Sooja Singh from British captivity who became his friends.
-Next year, they started a movement together called 'Punjab Se Jao (Go From Punjab)', which attracted many outlaws and rebels, and planned for a bloody revolution against the 'servants' of the British targeting large sum of officers in fairs and gatherings across Punjab.
+Next year, they started a movement together called 'Punjab Chhado (Quit Punjab movement)', which attracted many outlaws and rebels, and planned for a bloody revolution against the 'servants' of the British targeting large sum of officers in fairs and gatherings across Punjab.

-In 1877, when Nizam went to see Sooja's ill mother, he learnt of Sooja's affair with a Machan which was affecting Sooja's attention towards his mother and the movement.
+In 1877, when Nizam went to see Sooja's ill mother, he learnt of Sooja's affair with a prostitute which was affecting Sooja's attention towards his mother and the movement.
 Nizam confronted him with anger and had a row over his passions affecting the movement and his own personal life.
-Machan started provoking Sooja against Nizam which lead Sooja to denounce Nizam's whereabouts and intentions at a police station.
+The prostitute started provoking Sooja against Nizam which lead Sooja to denounce Nizam's whereabouts and intentions at a police station.